Tips for better Youtube explainer video rankingsby russlaw | June 24, 2015 | General

 - Remember to use your Youtube videos in emails to help improve their rank.
 Promoting on social sites, and embedding on your own website will all help.
 I have done this on my main site www.russlaw.co.uk to show my best portfolio pieces.

-- Lastly, remember to create a whiteboard animation that people will find interesting or amusing.
+- Lastly, remember to create an explainer video that people will find interesting or amusing.
 If you are creating one for a business, then think about the kind of questions customers will have around your product and service.